carbon-language/carbon-lang/lldb/tools/intel-features/README.txt

 Furthermore, flexibility is provided to the user to include/exclude a particular feature while building lldbIntelFeatures library.
 This is done by flags described
 below:

-  - LLDB_BUILD_INTEL_PT - The flag enables building of Intel(R) Processor Trace
-    feature (inside intel-pt folder).
-This flag defaults to "OFF" meaning the feature is excluded while building lldbIntelFeatures library.
-Set it to "ON" in order to include it.

   - LLDB_BUILD_INTEL_MPX - Enables building Intel(R) Memory Protection Extensions
     feature (inside intel-mpx folder).
 This flag defaults to "ON" meaning